grpc/proposal/A32-xds-circuit-breaking.md

 number of in-flight requests is lower than the configured limit.
 If so, the picker will do the pick as usual, returning a subchannel.
 If not, it will fail the call with status UNAVAILABLE.
-Such failed calls will not be retried, but they will be recorded to the `total_dropped_requests` counts and reported to the load reporting server.
+Such failed calls will not be retried, but they will be recorded to the `total_dropped_requests` counts in cluster-level load reports and reported to the load reporting server.

 ## Implementation